 It is said that Hopetoun, or Mary Ann Haven as it was then known, was first named by a whaler named Thomas in 1871.
-By 1900 the town was officially surveyed and gazetted in February 1901.
+By 1900 the town was officially surveyed and gazetted in February 1901, together with its cemetery.
 Mary Ann Haven was renamed Mary Ann Harbour.
 Its subsequent importance was due to the fact that it became the entry point to the newly discovered Phillips River Goldfield.

 Hopetoun’s history, especially in the early years was intimately linked to its jetty .

 As gold had been found in the nearby Phillips River District and given rise to the inland towns of Desmond, Ravensthorpe and and Kundip, it was felt that a jetty needed to be built at Mary Ann Haven to facilitate unloading of freight ships.
 Until the jetty was built in 1901, freight and passengers had to be lowered into small boats by baskets and then rowed ashore.
 The short lightering jetty allowed the unloading into lighters.
 With the increased traffic due to the discovery of gold, the facility became insufficient and was extended to deeper water, a total of 642 feet (214 m).